Infrastructure charges

 Incentive payment for green and energy efficient buildings

-To encourage well-designed, green and energy efficient buildings in Brisbane, Council offers a financial payment up to the value of 50 per cent of infrastructure charges paid on eligible residential and commercial office developments.
+To encourage well-designed, green and energy efficient buildings in Brisbane, Council offers a financial payment up to 50 per cent of the value of infrastructure charges on eligible residential and commercial office developments.
 Find out if your project is eligible.

 Incentive payment for universal housing design

-Council has extended the incentive payment policy for universal housing design by three years to June 2024.
-Equivalent to 33% of the Council infrastructure charges paid, the incentive encourages the design of new universal housing developments that meet the accessibility needs of all residents.
+Council has extended its incentive for universal housing design by 3 years to June 2024.
+Equivalent to 33% of the Council infrastructure charges, the incentive encourages the design of new universal housing developments that meet the accessibility needs of all residents.

-The incentive is payable for new universal housing developments that incorporate sufficient design elements to be certified at the 'as built' stage as meeting the Gold or Platinum performance level under the Livable Housing Design Guidelines and that meet other Council-defined eligibility criteria.
-These new developments should ensure accommodation designs cater for all residents, especially those who are ageing, have a disability or are injured, and families with young children.
+The incentive is payable for new universal housing developments certified 'as built' that meet the Gold or Platinum performance level under the Livable Housing Design Guidelines and other Council-defined eligibility criteria.
+New accommodation designs should cater for all residents, especially those who are ageing, have a disability or injury, and families with young children.

-Certification must have been obtained and the development lawfully commenced use between 1 July 2019 and 30 June 2024.
+To be eligible, 'as built' certification must be obtained and use of the development lawfully commenced between 1 July 2019 and 30 June 2024.

 Applicants must apply online before 1 October 2024.